ocaml/dune/doc/reference/cram.rst

 hierarchy in a project.
 But if the test requires some files, these need to be created using ``cat`` and heredocs.
 Directory tests, on the other hand, allow creating these test fixtures as normal files.
-This can be more comfortable because it makes the usual tooling (syntax highlighting, completion, etc) available.
+This can be more comfortable because it makes the usual tooling (syntax highlighting, completion, etc.) available.

 Executing Cram Tests
 --------------------

-Every cram test has a name: for file tests, the name of ``something.t`` is ``something``, and for directory tests, the name of ``something.t/run.t`` is ``something``.
+Every Cram test has a name.
+For file tests, the name of ``something.t`` is ``something``, and for directory tests, the name of ``something.t/run.t`` is ``something``.

-There are several ways to execute cram tests:
+There are several ways to execute Cram tests:

-- all cram tests are attached to the ``@runtest`` alias.
-So ``dune runtest`` will run all cram tests.
+- All Cram tests are attached to the ``@runtest`` alias.
+So ``dune runtest`` will run all Cram tests.
-- every cram test creates an alias after its name.
+- Every Cram test creates an alias after its name.
 So, ``dune build
   @something`` will run tests named ``something``.

-When a Cram test is executed, the commands it contains are executed, and a corrected file is created where the outputs of the commands are inserted after each command.
+When a Cram test is executed, the commands it contains are executed, and a corrected file is created where the command outputs are inserted after each command.
 This corrected file is then offered for :doc:`promotion
 <../concepts/promotion>` by Dune.

-Concretely, this means that Dune will display the difference between the current contents of the Cram test and the output of the latest run.
+Concretely, this means that Dune will display the difference between the Cram test's current contents and the latest run's output.
 This diff can be applied by running ``dune promote``, as usual.

 .. code:: diff